Life Insurance after a Stroke or a Cerebrovascular Accident.

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance if I have suffered from a Stroke or Cerebrovascular Accident?

 Yes, individuals who have been diagnosed with a previous Stroke or Cerebrovascular Accident can and often will be able to qualify for a traditional term or whole life insurance policy.
 The only problem is that most of the time, once an individual has been diagnosed with a previous Stroke or Cerebrovascular Accident, they will usually be considered a “higher-risk” applicant automatically.

 Which means that…

-Their life insurance application is likely to become much more complicated than most and may include the need to submit one’s medical records prior to receiving a decision or an approval from a life insurance company.
+Their life insurance application is likely to become much more complicated than most.
+It may include the need to submit one’s medical records before receiving a decision or approval from a life insurance company.

 As a result, this may also make it impossible for them to be able to qualify for a term life insurance policy without a medical exam, as these policies tend to be more reserved for those without any serious pre-existing medical conditions.